Aung Myat

-Aung Myat (အောင်မြတ်) is the Burmese politician and incumbent Deputy Speaker of Shan State Hluttaw.
+Aung Myat (အောင်မြတ်) is a Burmese politician and incumbent Deputy Speaker of Shan State Hluttaw.
 He previously served as Chief Minister of Shan State.
 Aung Myat is an ethnic Danu.

 Career

 He is a retired Lieutenant-Colonel in the Myanmar Army, having graduated from the Defense Services Academy with a Bachelor of Science degree.
 A member of the Union Solidarity and Development Party, he was elected to represent Pindaya Township Constituency No. 1 as a Shan State Hluttaw representative in the 2010 Burmese general election.

 Personal life

 Aung Myat was born on 14 April 1963 to Nyunt Aung and Khin Kyi, in Pwela, Pindaya Township, Burma.
-Aung Myat is married to Phyu Phyu Nyunt and has 2 daughters and 1 son; Su Myat Phyu, Aye Myat Phyu, and Htet Myat Aung.
+Aung Myat is married to Phyu Phyu Nyunt.
+They have two daughters and a son; Su Myat Phyu, Aye Myat Phyu, and Htet Myat Aung.